music-suite/music-suite/docs/src/User-Guide.md

 - [School of Composition](https://www.schoolofcomposition.com)
 - [Music Theory on Youtube](https://www.schoolofcomposition.com/music-theory-composition-youtube-channels/)

-As Music Suite is based on Haskell, you may also want to look at the following texts, aimed at new Haskell users:
+Music Suite is a dialect of the Haskell programming language.
+There are many excellent text aimed at new Haskell users:
 - [Learn You A Haskell](http://learnyouahaskell.com/)
 - [What I Wish I Knew Learning Haskell](http://dev.stephendiehl.com/hask/)